Edward M. Burke: Leader of opposition to Mayor Washington

 The chairmanship of the city council's Committee on Finance has been described as "the No. 2 spot in city government".
 Almost all expenditures, tax matters, and many city contracts must be recommended by the Finance Committee before they can be considered by the full Council.
 As Chairman of the Committee on Finance, Burke controlled a 63-member staff and $2.2-million annual budget, dwarfing the resources of other council committees.
-In the city's self-managed worker’s compensation program, the Finance Committee determines and approves payment amounts in disability claims.
+In the city's self-managed workers' compensation program, the Finance Committee determines and approves payment amounts in disability claims.
 As Chairman of the Committee on Finance, Burke controls a $1.3M per year taxpayer-funded payroll account available to aldermen with no scrutiny.
 In 2008, Burke spent the largest portion of the account, $70,164, more than any other alderman by more than $26,000.
 Burke is also a member of the city council's committees on Aviation; Budget and Government Operation; Energy, Environmental Protection and Public Utilities; and Zoning.
 Additionally, Burke is a member of the Chicago Planning Commission and Economic Development Commission.
-He controls three well-funded political action committees, the "Friends of Edward M Burke," the "14th Ward Regular Democratic Organization," and "The Burnham Committee."
+He controls three well-funded political action committees, the "Friends of Edward M Burke", the "14th Ward Regular Democratic Organization", and "The Burnham Committee".
 In July 2009, Burke's campaign funds totaled $3.7 million, higher than any other alderman and one of the largest in Illinois.
 Illinois judges are elected in partisan elections, and a significant aspect of Burke's influence derives from his role as the longtime chairman of the judicial slating subcommittee of the Cook County Democratic Party.

-Burke has been a principal draftsman of the map of ward boundaries.
-When Burke started his political career, the 14th Ward that he represents was centered in the Back of the Yards neighborhood, more than a mile and a half east of where it is now.
+Burke was a principal draftsman of the map of ward boundaries.
+When Burke started his political career, the 14th Ward that he represented was centered in the Back of the Yards neighborhood, more than a mile and a half east of its current location.
 The 14th Ward is a gerrymandered area whose shape has been described as "like a piece of a jigsaw puzzle".
 With each new ward map, drawn every 10 years, its boundaries have been moved farther west.
 As of 2010, its boundaries extended from 39th Street south to 59th and from Western Avenue west to Cicero Avenue, including most of the Brighton Park, Gage Park and Archer Heights neighborhoods.
 The ethnic composition of the ward has changed dramatically during Burke's tenure in office.
 As of 1968, residents were predominantly of Polish or other Eastern European extraction, but by 2010 it had a large Mexican and Mexican-American population.